alextrs/oestandards/README.md

     ```openedge
     /* bad */
-    FOR EACH member NO-LOCK
+    FOR EACH bMember NO-LOCK
-       WHERE member.DOB > 01/01/1982 USE-INDEX memberSSNIdx:
+       WHERE bMember.DOB > 01/01/1982 USE-INDEX memberSSNIdx:
     END.

     /* good (let AVM to choose index automatically).
 Use temp-table with appropriate index, if you need to have different order in UI */
-    FOR EACH member NO-LOCK
+    FOR EACH bMember NO-LOCK
-       WHERE member.DOB > 01/01/1982:
+       WHERE bMember.DOB > 01/01/1982:
     END.

     /* good (if the whole table scan is needed) */
-    FOR EACH member NO-LOCK TABLE-SCAN:
+    FOR EACH bMember NO-LOCK TABLE-SCAN:
     END.

     /* good (AVM will use index, if available, to prepare sorted result) */
     /* IMPORTANT: Be careful when combining WHERE and BY statement (use XREF to see used index) */
-    FOR EACH member NO-LOCK BY member.firstName:
+    FOR EACH bMember NO-LOCK BY bMember.firstName:
     END.
     ```